 <Data IMAGE>

-Aquire Capture
+DATA Capture

-There are two primary data capture steps (1) Permit Intake, and (2) Inspections.
-During permit intake new dams are added to the inventory and permit data, GIS Point, calculations, and plans are captured.
-There are less than 25 permit records added annually and most are for re-construction.
-Dam inspections serve as the primary verification and updating of all the data and occur every 2, 4 or 6 years for hazardous dams.
-The ownership on 10% of dams changes annually.
-The owner should notify DES, however most do not.
-This is typically captured during inspections.
-Dam inspections serve to validate and update all data.
+There are two primary data capture requirements: (1) Permit Intake, and (2) Inspections.
+During permit intake, physical data, locational information, calculations, and plans are captured.
+There are less than 25 permit records added annually and most are for re-construction as few new dams are constructed (other than detention ponds that qualify as dams).
+Dam inspections are performed every 2, 4, or 6 years for hazard dams.
+All data, including changes in ownership information that are frequently not reported, is verified and updated as necessary.
 Data capture steps are outlined in Table 28.